EAnthonycarranza/Companion-Connect/README.md

 - [License](#license)

 ## Features
-- View heartwarming stories and helpful information about pets.
+- View heart-warming stories and helpful information about pets.
 - Post and share your own stories about your furry friends.
 - Search for pets based on breed, age, location, and more.